 - In the past ten years, we have invested DKK 165 billion in green energy with our partners.
-Towards 2025, we expect to invest additional DKK 200 billion in green • Since 2006, power from our - The offshore wind farms we have installed together with the offshore wind farms we have under construction create 180,000 job vears in their lifetimes.
+Towards 2025, we expect to invest additional DKK 200 billion in green energy. - The offshore wind farms we have installed together with the offshore wind farms we have under construction create 180,000 job years in their lifetimes.

 SDG 13 calls for urgent action to fight climate change and its impacts.
-Since fossil-based energy use accounts for approx 75% of global carbon emissions, creating a world on green energy will be necessary to limit climate change
+Since fossil-based energy use accounts for approx 75% of global carbon emissions, creating a world on green energy will be necessary to limit climate change.